+The District undertook upriver cleanup efforts during 2013 and 2014, removing over 145 tons of garbage and debris from upriver sandbars.
 The District implemented a permit process for campers to track any litter or misuse of public property.
 The camping permits, which are free, have been an effective method for keeping the sandbars clean.
-In FY 2022, the District implementing a "permit only" area for fishing and other activities below the dam, in order to curb litter.
+The District has also begun construction of a weather shelter for upriver campers on the sandbar known as Flag Island.